Jesusdiazcienciadatos/ationetdocs/AN-Identification_Scenarios-Concepts.md

 ## Relevant Configuration

 ### Prompting Rules
-Some prompts when enforced via Rules can help with the Identification.
+Some prompts, when enforced via Rules, can help with the Identification.
 Terminals supporting re-prompt functionality can activate prompts of missing information dinamically reacting to specific decline codes received from the Host.

 <dl>